 It’s thought that the delicacy market for truffle dates back to ancient times, as the Romans and Greeks were thought to dine on them as luxury foodstuffs.
 There’s also an old adage that states they have aphrodisiac qualities!

-Do you know any interesting or fun facts about truffle that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about truffle?
+Share them in the comments below!